Bigerbes: Bundle gerbes

-\begin{rmk} Note that our enumeration (which is geometrically natural here) differs unfortunately from the usual convention for simplicial spaces, under which one would typically write $Y_0 = Y$ (as the image of the $0$ simplex), $Y_1 = Y^{[2]}$ (as the image of the 1-simplex), etc., augmented by $Y_{-1} = X$.
-For consistency we use this alternate convention throughout, and beg the pardon of readers who would prefer us to use the standard one. \end{rmk}
+\begin{rmk} Our enumeration (which is geometrically natural here) differs unfortunately from the standard convention for simplicial spaces, under which one would typically write $Y_0 = Y$ (as the image of the $0$ simplex), $Y_1 = Y^{[2]}$ (as the image of the 1-simplex), etc., augmented by $Y_{-1} = X$.
+For consistency we use this alternative convention throughout, and beg the pardon of readers who would prefer to use the standard one. \end{rmk}

 Given a complex line bundle $L \to Y^{[k]}$, its differential is defined to be the line bundle

 Using the commutation relations between the $\pi_j$, it follows that $d^2 L = d(dL)$ is canonically trivial over $Y^{[k+2]}$.